 WHERE CAN A STUDENT EXTERN?

-While the Law School’s Career & Professional Development Center advertises numerous externship opportunities, students are also encouraged to develop their own externship placements.
+While the Law School’s Career Services Office advertises numerous externship opportunities, students are also encouraged to develop their own externship placements.
 Externships can be done with public interest organizations, governmental agencies, courts, law firms, or in corporate settings.

 In all cases, an extern must be supervised by an experienced attorney (or the equivalent) authorized to practice law in the jurisdiction in which the externship will be done.

 We maintain a comprehensive list of all the Externship placements to date, which is a good place to start.
 In addition, some employers post Externship positions and you can find those in CareerConnect.
 We have also assembled a list of some possible placements from a variety of sources.

 Externships can be done internationally.
 Lewis & Clark believes that it can accomplish a number of educational objectives when it allows students to study law abroad.
 Studying law abroad includes doing an externship or taking courses at qualified overseas institutions approved by Lewis & Clark, and with whom the school has negotiated a written memorandum of understanding allowing for student exchanges.
 Lewis & Clark seeks to achieve the following educational objectives in particular: